 Keeping purity in your practice should be done within reason.
 Should you want to benefit in health, practice health.
 If you want to benefit in martial application then drills, application and sparing must be practiced.
-If you seek spiritual enlightenment or personal development carve deep into the root of yourself!
+If you seek personal development carve deep into the root of yourself and your beliefs!

 To practice a Way of Honor is to constantly uncover the essence of a thing.
-Seek the honorable 'masters' who've uncovered themselves, and honor them, as well as yourself through your deep and dedicated practice of returning.
+Seek the honorable 'masters' who've uncovered themselves honestly, and honor them, as well as yourself through your deep and dedicated practice of solid principles.
 More so seek to emulate the principles of honor found in them.
 In this way we practice Kwan Ying Do.